inphobia/p5-idea-wikiclone/Getting-started:-specialized-IDEs-(PyCharm,-PHPStorm,-etc).md

 IMPORTANT:
 * env is not supported.
 It should be direct path.
 * It should be path to perl, not perl's path. e.g. for `/usr/bin/perl` you should specify only `/usr/bin`
+* this settings available only with opened project

 ![Selecting Perl5 interpreter](https://github.com/hurricup/Perl5-IDEA/blob/master/images/gettingstarted_microide/selectinterpreter.png)